A look at what happens when stocks enter a bear market

-Wall Street’s staggering skid that began less than three weeks ago has pulled the Dow Jones Industrial Average into what’s known as a bear market.
+Stocks’ staggering skid that began less than three weeks ago has pulled Wall Street into what’s known as a bear market.

-After a string of sharp losses, the Dow has now fallen more than 20% from its last peak on Feb.
-12.
+The collapse fueled by uncertainty surrounding the coronavirus has officially ended the bull market for stocks that began more than a decade ago.

-The S&P 500, the index most investors pay attention to, moved within striking distance of its own bear market Wednesday, as did the Nasdaq.
-Both indexes are in a correction, down at least 10% from their most recent all-time highs.
+After a string of sharp losses, all major U.S. indices have now fallen more than 20% from their recent peaks.

 Here are some common questions asked about bear markets and corrections and what they mean for average investors: